StuartvdLee/TalksAndEvents/README.md

 # Stuart's talks and events

-Hello!
-Thanks for having a look here.
+Hello, and thanks for having a look here!

 This is a list of resources and links from Stuart's talks.
 You'll find the talk and event under the ["Talks" folder](https://github.com/stuartvdlee/TalksandEvents/tree/main/Talks).
 Click the appropriate markdown file and check out all the resources.